ssfinney/Honeypot-Analyzer/README.md

 This program currently works only with log files from [HoneyD's](http://www.honeyd.org) open-source software.

+This README acts as the project's user manual and includes the necessary information to install and run the program.

 #### What is a Honeypot?

 A network honeypot is software that makes your server *look* like a vulnerable machine for hackers.
 In reality, it's completely isolated from the outside world, but it looks like a hackable machine on a network.